-Sample Curriculum Plan
+Sample Curriculum Plan (Traditional Track)

-In general, the baccalaureate curriculum requires a minimum of four academic years to complete.
+In general, the traditional track has been designed for students beginning their academic studies on the IUB or IUPUI campus (including IUPU Columbus).
+This track requires a minimum of four academic years to complete.
 The baccalaureate curriculum is subject to continuous evaluation and revision.
 If curriculum changes occur, updated information can be obtained from the academic counselor.
 The following is an example of a full-time plan of study.
 On the IUPUI campus it is expected that students follow this published plan to facilitate their ability to meet course application requirements.
 Each student will develop, with the assistance of an academic advisor, an individual plan of study that reflects student need, student choices, availability of courses, and specific campus expectations.